 California State Polytechnic University, Pomona opened in 1938 as the Voorhis Unit of the California State Polytechnic College.
-The campus was located on the 150-acre site of the former Voorhis School for Boys in San Dimas, which was donated by the Charles B. Voorhis family to the State of California.
 In 1949, cereal magnate W.K.
 Kellogg deeded 813 acres of land located three miles south of the Voorhis campus to the State of California.
 In 1956, the campus community moved to the Kellogg Ranch campus.
 In 1966, Cal Poly Pomona separated from the San Luis Obispo campus to become California's sixteenth state college.
 University status was granted in 1972.
-Cal Poly Pomona comprises eight colleges and schools: Agriculture; Business Administration; Engineering; Environmental Design; Letters, Arts, and Social Sciences; Science; Education and Integrative Studies; and Hospitality Management.
+Cal Poly Pomona comprises eight colleges: Agriculture; Business Administration; Engineering; Environmental Design; Letters, Arts, and Social Sciences; Science; Education and Integrative Studies; and Hospitality Management.